redpanda-data/connect/website/docs/components/inputs/sequence.md

 </TabItem>
 <TabItem value="Joining Data (Simple)">

-Benthos can be used to join data from fragmented datasets in memory by specifying a common identifier field and a number of sharded iterations.
+Benthos can be used to join unordered data from fragmented datasets in memory by specifying a common identifier field and a number of sharded iterations.
 For example, given two CSV files, the first called "main.csv", which contains rows of user data:

 ```csv
 uuid,name,age